 - 44. Alan Brownstein, Protecting Religious Liberty: The False Messiahs of Free Speech Doctrine and Formal Neutrality, 18 J.L. & Pol.
 119, 194 (2002). - 45.
 Fulton v.
 City of Phila., 141 S. Ct.
 1868, 1874 (2021). - 46.
 Brief for Petitioners at 23-30, Fulton, 141 S. Ct.
 1868 (No. 19-123). - 47.
 Id. at 17. - 48.
 Fulton, 141 S. Ct. at 1878-79. - 49.
-Id. at 1878 ("No matter the level of deference we extend to the City, the inclusion of a formal system of entirely discretionary exceptions in section 3.21 renders the contractual non-discrimination requirement not generally applicable.").

-why the individual felt it was "necessary" to slaughter an animal.
-50 Many commentators understood these cases to be driven by a heightened concern that the government would not appreciate lesser-known religious beliefs or practices and, as a result, would not consider practices grounded in those beliefs as "good cause" or "necessary"-inherently vague and indeterminate subjective standards - while it would do so for secular and more well-known religious beliefs and practices.
-Jurists similarly understood this concern as the basis for the individualized-exemptions doctrine embedded in these cases.
+Id. at 1878 ("No matter the level of deference we extend to the City, the inclusion of a formal system of entirely discretionary exceptions in section 3.21 renders the contractual non-discrimination requirement not generally applicable."). - 50.
+See Storslee, supra note 24, at 83 ("By employing categories like 'necessary' or 'good cause,' these laws unambiguously required government to 'asses[s] . . . the reasons for the . . . conduct' in question.
+But even more, when used to punish religious conduct, they revealed that government would not appreciate lesser-known religious beliefs or practices and, as a result, would not consider practices grounded in those beliefs as "good cause" or "necessary" - inherently vague and indeterminate subjective standards - while it would do so for secular and more well-known religious beliefs and practices.51 Jurists similarly understood this concern as the basis for the individualized-exemptions doctrine embedded in these cases.
 For example, Chief Justice Burger, in Bowen v.
 Roy, characterized the government's actions in the unemployment cases as demonstrating more than just insensitivity toward the Seventh-day Adventists and Jehovah's Witnesses, the religious minorities involved in these cases.
 52 According to him, "to consider a religiously motivated resignation to be 'without good cause' tends to exhibit hostility, not neutrality, towards religion."53 It was the government's assessment of select personal reasons, but not those grounded in minority religious beliefs, as "good cause" that led the Court to demand close scrutiny of the state's refusal to offer a religious exemption.
-The Smith Court also read the unemployment benefits cases this way.54
+The Smith Court also read the unemployment benefits cases this way.54 government had 'devalue[d] religious reasons,' because they allowed punishment only after determining that religious motivations didn't qualify as 'good cause' or 'necessary.'
+By regulating an activity contingent on a negative judgment about the religious reasons for undertaking it, these laws discriminated against religion in a way the Free Exercise Clause forbids.").

-In Fulton, by contrast, there was no evidence that the government had ever evaluated the importance of the agencies' religious "reasons"; indeed, the government emphasized repeatedly to the Court that it believed it could not-and therefore never did and never would-exempt any agency whatsoever from its
+In Fulton, by contrast, there was no evidence that the government had ever evaluated the importance of the agencies' religious "reasons"; indeed, the government emphasized repeatedly to the Court that it believed it could not-and therefore never did and never would-exempt any agency whatsoever from its antidiscrimination policy for any reason.
+55 The Court, however, insisted that the